 Make sure that all the existing cluster nodes are healthy and reachable before adding another node.
 If multiple nodes are being migrated, make sure that the new node is fully started before proceeding to the next one.

-Disable the source nodes but keep them running until data replication is finished and until non-replicated transaction storage data has expired.
+Disable OneAgent traffic on the source nodes but keep them running until data replication is finished and until non-replicated transaction storage data has expired.

 Disabling a node effectively sets the transaction storage to read-only mode, but the node is still able to handle requests.